-This feature uses virtualization technology to open links clicked while browsing the Internet or checking the email in a sandboxed environment (an isolated environment to test or analyze software in a protected environment) to keep malicious script out of user’s network and devices.
+This feature uses virtualization technology to open links clicked while browsing the Internet or checking email in a sandboxed environment (an isolated environment to test or analyze software in a protected environment) to keep malicious scripts out of the user’s network and devices.

-Th older systems may not be able to keep up with this development, and so possibly this is one of the reasons why Microsoft insists that the Silicon support policy for Windows 10 should back virtualization support in Windows Defender Application Guard.
+The older systems may not be able to keep up with this development, and so possibly this is one of the reasons why Microsoft insists that the Silicon support policy for Windows 11/10 should back virtualization support in Windows Defender Application Guard.

 From the above, it is clear that Edge browser might not necessarily be the most feature-rich browser, but that doesn’t dampen the spirit of its developers to make it the most secure browser.

-Let us take a look at Windows Defender Application Guard and uncover some of its prominent features.
+Let us take a look at Microsoft Defender Application Guard and uncover some of its prominent features.

-Keeping in view the latest developments where many business establishments worldwide have come under direct security threat, this new layer of defense-in-depth protection offered by Windows Defender Application Guard is welcome.
+Keeping in view the latest developments where many business establishments worldwide have come under direct security threat, this new layer of defense-in-depth protection offered by Microsoft Defender Application Guard is welcome.

 It is an established fact that over 90% of attacks are initiated via a hyperlink, designed specifically to:

 - Steal credentials

 So, initially, a corrupt email often under the guise of legitimate authority in the company, may request the employee to click a link to read a supposedly important document.

 The link is specially crafted to install malware on the user’s machine.
 Once a connection is established on that computer, the attackers can easily steal credentials and look for vulnerabilities in other computers on the same network.